Yug34/megalith/src/content/blog/asserting-your-assumptions.md

 **...so, we made it so the code tests itself.**

-We threw the tests INTO the code that we wrote, as opposed to running CI workflows for unit tests or E2E tests.
+We threw the tests _**into**_ the code that we wrote, as opposed to running CI workflows for unit or E2E tests.
 This also means that the tests run during the app's run-time.

 The outcomes were:
 - We were able to test if what we rendered onto the canvas was actually correct.